Skip to Content

-Tulsa Violent Crime Defense Attorney
+Tulsa Violent Crime Lawyer

 Violent crimes involve the use of force or the threat of force.
 They can range from simple assault to murder.
 Oklahoma takes violent crimes very seriously, and you could face severe consequences if you are convicted of one.
 At Enlow Law, our Tulsa violent crime defense attorney has handled thousands of cases and can fight for you.

-Call (918) 212-5359 for a free five-minute consultation!
+Call (918) 212-5359 for a free five-minute consultation with our Tulsa violent crimes lawyer!

 What is Considered a Violent Crime in Oklahoma?